Mission, Vision & Values

 2014 Division of Aging and Disabilities Annual Report (PDF)

 2013 Division of Aging and Disabilities Annual Report (PDF)

 History of the Aging and Disability Resource Center

-The development of Kenosha County Aging and Disability Resource Center was guided by the vision that older people and persons with disabilities should have prompt and easy access to the services that they need.
+The Kenosha County Aging and Disability Resource Center is guided by the vision that older people and persons with disabilities should have prompt and easy access to the services that they need.

-- December 1988: The philosophy of one-stop service delivery becomes a reality.
-The Center for Aging and Long Term Care is established at 5407 8th Street Kenosha bringing together many services providers under one roof.
+- December 1988: The idea of one-stop service delivery becomes a reality.
+The Center for Aging and Long Term Care is established at 5407 8th Ave. in Kenosha, bringing together many services providers under one roof.

-- January 1997: Authorization and funding for resource center pilots is included in the 1997-99 biennial state budget.
+- January 1997: Approval and funding for resource center pilots is included in the 1997-99 biennial state budget.

 - January 1999: The Center for Aging and Long Term Care becomes one of Wisconsin’s first Aging and Disability Resource Centers (ADRC), co-located with the Developmental Disabilities Resource Center under Kenosha Human Development Services, Inc. (KHDS).

 - November 2003: The ADRC moves to its current location at the Human Service Building.

 - February 2007: Family Care and Partnership Long Term Care Programs are started in Kenosha County.